extremenetworks/ipfabric-docs/docs/source/solutions/dcfabric/workflows.rst

    result
        Boolean - True/False, to indicate success or failure of the action.

-   ve_ip
-       IP address assigned to the VE interface
+   ve_ip: IP address assigned to the VE interface

-   vrid
-       Vrrpe Router ID assigned to the VE interface
+   vrid: VRRPe router ID assigned to the VE interface

 .. include:: /_includes/solutions/dcfabric/add_singlehomed_endpoint.rst